-Owners of Onsite and Offsite Surface Discharging Systems, which include alternate systems discharging into reduced absorption areas or Holding Tanks, are required to maintain a Maintenance and Monitoring Contract with Maintenance Person registered by the Department for the life of the system.
-A Maintenance Person shall be authorized by the manufacturer in order to provide a contract for the maintenance and monitoring of any proprietary system.
+Owners of holding tanks or wastewater systems- requiring secondary treatment that discharges into reduced absorption areas or holding tanks.
+Onsite and Offsite Surface Discharging Systems, which include alternate systems discharging into reduced absorption areas or Holding Tanks, are required to maintain a Maintenance and Monitoring Contract with a Maintenance Monitoring Person registered by the Department for the life of the system.
+A Maintenance Monitoring Person shall be authorized by the manufacturer in order to provide a contract for the maintenance and monitoring of any proprietary system.
 No home owner shall be allowed to monitor their own system.

-13.1 The Maintenance and Monitoring Contract and the Memorandum of Agreement shall be submitted with the Application for an Onsite Wastewater System Permit (EHP-19).

-13.2 All Maintenance and Monitoring Contracts shall include the following minimum terms or services:
+- 13.1 The Maintenance and Monitoring Contract and the Memorandum of Agreement shall be submitted with the Application for an Onsite Wastewater System Permit (EHP-19). - 13.2 All Maintenance and Monitoring Contracts shall include the following minimum terms or services: